This information is for people renting privately in Northern Ireland.

 Unauthorised tenant

-You will be an unauthorised tenant if your landlord did not get permission from their mortgage lender to rent the property out.
-In this case there is no direct link between you and the mortgage lender.
+The mortgage lender may not have given permission to the landlord for the property to be rented out.
+You will be an unauthorised tenant if this applies.
+In this case, there is no direct link between you and the mortgage lender.
 You will have less protection from eviction.

 The lender must make all of the occupants of a property aware of an impending repossession.
 This can be a complicated area of law.
 So please contact us for advice as soon as you are made aware that the property is being repossessed.